 Balcones Cask Strength Rye Whiskey

 I know you’re gonna want to smell this whiskey, so be careful.
 It’s sharp.
 It burns.
 Better not fuckin’ sink your schnoz too deep in that glass, partner.
 Better sneak up on it cause this Texas rye means bidness.

-Aw shit yeah.
+Aw hell yeah.
 You like the smell of wood?
 Hope you do cause this smells like a cross-cut saw just ripped through a tree trunk and spewed sawdust into the air.
 Damn, you can just imagine those Texas boys rolling wooden casks around in the heat.
 But hell, if you don’t like wood you’re probably on the wrong side of the Atlantic, am I right?

 Fuck this smelling bullshit though.
 I’m drinking it.
 NOW.